How bingo operators can tick all the boxes when it comes to age checks

 Tacking problem areas

-In our work with the BA, we’re organising and delivering the tests, as well as providing advice, highlighting problem areas and creating tailored solutions to address these.
+In our work with the bingo company, we’re organising and delivering the tests, as well as providing advice, highlighting problem areas and creating tailored solutions to address these.

 Problem areas can be far-reaching, and from our experience to date can vary significantly from operator to operator.
 Firstly, the fact there are often multiple services within a bingo club that require age verification - from slot machines to bars selling alcohol – can pose a problem.
 While the industry tends to choose to apply a no under 18s policy, this isn’t the case across the board.
 We recommend that age checking takes place at the door and inside clubs and that age check posters and signage are displayed, to create an expectation of challenge – particularly in the case of those operators that do allow under 18s in the premises.